 Xingming Observatory is an astronomical observatory in Mt.
-Nanshan, Xinjiang, China, built and managed by amateur astronomer Xing Gao (gaoxing8888 at sina.com).
-The observatory is named after the prominent amateur astronomer, Xing-Ming Zhou (1965-2004).
+Nanshan, Xinjiang, China, built and managed by amateur astronomer Gao Xing (gaoxing8888 at sina.com).
+The observatory is named after the celebrated Chinese amateur astronomer, Zhou Xing-Ming (1965-2004).

 The observatory is housed at the Nanshan Station of Xinjiang Astronomical Observatory affiliated to the Chinese Academy of Sciences.
 The Nanshan site is about 75 km southeast of Ürümqi, a major city along the ancient Silk Road.
 There are about 280 observable nights per year, with median atmospheric seeing around 1.4".

 We have always been very keen on collaborations with other amateurs and professionals.
-Xingming Observatory is located in a longitude range with relatively sparse observatories, and so a significant effort has been devoted into time-domain observations.
+Xingming Observatory is located in a longitude range with relatively few observatories, and so a significant effort has been devoted into time-domain observations.
 The Xingming facilities have participated in rapid follow-up of gamma-ray bursts (GRBs) detected by the Swift spacecraft as well as high frequency observations of asteroids and comets.
-If you have any suggestions or comments, please contact: Quan-Zhi Ye (qye22 at uwo.ca), Man-To Hui (pachacoti at ucla.edu).
+If you have any suggestions or comments, please contact: Ye Quan-Zhi (qye at caltech.edu) and/or Man-To Hui (pachacoti at ucla.edu).

 (c) Xingming Observatory